Sounds of the 70s: Johnnie Walker-era

 On 10 January 2022, Bob Harris announced he was returning to the programme, after more than fifty years away, by sitting in for Walker on the episodes to be broadcast on 16 and 23 January.

 On 6 October 2024, Walker announced he would retire from the show and broadcasting on 27 October 2024, with Walker also announcing that Bob Harris would become the permanent host from 3 November.
+On 4 June 2026, Harris announced that he would retire from broadcasting due to ill health.
+It was announced on the same day that Shaun Keaveny, who stood in for Harris during his cancer treatment, would take over the programme.

 Other similar series (BBC Radio)

 In addition to Sounds of the 70s and Sounds of the 60s, there is also Sounds of the 80s, which debuted in 2013, first hosted by Sara Cox, who was then replaced in 2018 by Gary Davies.
 It was first broadcast on Saturdays at 22:00, and is now broadcast at 20:00 on Saturdays, while the 22:00 to 00:00 slot was given over to Sounds of the 90s, which was launched in 2020, with Fearne Cotton hosting.